 Opened in 2013, Kowloon Bay Prep shares a site with Kowloon Bay Senior School at the Kellett KLB campus.
 The two-form prep school has 300 places, and the four-form entry senior school offers up to 600 places.

-The school follows a modified UK National Curriculum (Foundation Stage, Key Stage 1 & Key Stage 2) with an international slant.
+The school follows a modified National Curriculum for England (Foundation Stage, Key Stage 1, & Key Stage 2) with an international slant.
 It’s a curriculum that attracts a largely British student population (69%), followed by Americans.
-As well as focusing on literacy, numeracy, science and ICT, children study Mandarin from Reception, have the option of learning French from Year 3, and are taken on regular local and residential trips.
-This is a school that calls primary education an “adventure in learning”, an ideal that it sets out to achieve through the creative arts, concerts, excursions and sport.
+As well as focusing on literacy, numeracy, science, and ICT, children study Mandarin from Reception, have the option of learning French from Year 3, and are taken on regular local and residential trips.
+This is a school that calls primary education an “adventure in learning”, an ideal that it sets out to achieve through the creative arts, concerts, excursions, and sport.

 A well-rounded British education

 Specialist classes in art, drama, and music are one of Kellett School’s strengths.
 There are music lessons for all year groups from Reception, recorder tuition in the early years, and studies as varied as garage, ukulele, Chinese music, and African drumming.
 The KLB auditorium provides a professional setting for concerts, performances, and presentations, which are held throughout the year by all ages.
 After school, students have the opportunity to join one of many school choirs, an iBand or a string or percussion ensemble, or Chinese drumming group; individual music lessons are offered in the flute and many more.

 While the focus seems to be much more on music at this school, there are plenty of amateur dramatics going on, ranging from the annual school musical to class assemblies.
 In terms of art, there are three well-equipped art rooms, lessons are taken by two practising artists, and local and international artists regularly display their work in the school’s exhibition hall.